 Perfect for making hummus and other Middle Eastern dishes.
 This unique heirloom variety was collected in Kabul, Afghanistan.
-The 2-foot plants produce dark purple garbanzo beans.
-The purple color comes from a pigment called anthocyanine, which enables seeds to sprout in cool soil, making this variety perfect for short season areas.
+The 2-foot tall plants produce dark purple garbanzo beans.
+The purple color comes from a pigment called anthocyanine which enables seeds to sprout in cool soil, making this variety ideal for short growing seasons.
 (105 days)

 Each packet contains approximately 25 seeds.

 Sow beans 1 to 2 inches deep when danger of frost is past.
 Soaking seeds 1 to 2 hours before planting will speed germination.
 Beans will rot if soil is too cold or very damp.
 Sow bush-types 6 to 12 inches apart in beds, pole-types 6 inches apart in rows.
 Provide support for poll-types.

 Harvest for snaps when pods are good sized; keep snaps well picked, as production slows as seed matures.
 All varieties of strings will develop in over-mature pods.